bytecodealliance/wasmtime/cranelift/docs/testing.rst

 These tests are usually found in the :file:`tests` top-level directory where they have access to all the crates in the Cranelift repository.
-The :file:`lib/codegen` and :file:`lib/reader` crates have no external dependencies, which can make testing tedious.
-Integration tests that don't need to depend on other crates can be placed in :file:`lib/codegen/tests` and :file:`lib/reader/tests`.
+The :file:`cranelift-codegen` and :file:`cranelift-reader` crates have no external dependencies, which can make testing tedious.
+Integration tests that don't need to depend on other crates can be placed in :file:`cranelift-codegen/tests` and :file:`cranelift-reader/tests`.

 File tests
 ==========